Discover the Environmental and Ocean Sciences Curriculum

 Upper Division Electives (9-11 units) | ||

-Choose three courses: one science with lab with a focus on human-environment interactions, one non-science, and one additional 3-4 unit course that can be chosen from the non-science list or any of the upper-division EOSC courses. | ||
+Choose three courses: one science with lab with a focus on human-environment interactions, one non-science or interdisciplinary course, and one additional 3-4 unit course that can be chosen from the non-science list or any of the upper-division EOSC courses. | ||

 Science with Lab Courses with a Focus on Human-Environment Interactions: | ||